aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ishapecollection/add_zoom_frame/_index.md

 | height | **float** | The height of the new Zoom frame, in points. |
 | slide | [`ISlide`](/slides/python-net/aspose.slides/islide) | The [`ISlide`](/slides/python-net/aspose.slides/islide) referenced by the Zoom frame;<br/><br/>            must belong to this presentation. |

-### Examples

-This example demonstrates adding a Zoom object to the end of a collection
-            (assume that there are at least two slides in the "Presentation.pptx" presentation):

 ### Exceptions

 | Exception | Description |